Sunlis/ONI-nerf-electrolyzer/README.md

 diffuse in a typical 1.8-2kg/tile pressure, and would result in pumps being unable to run at full speed in most cases.

+*Balance Check*: is this actually unbalanced?
+Or is it just weird?
+Gas pumping sees SO MUCH use as it is, so does it really make sense to buff the building by making it cheaper to run?
+Mind the fact that pumping CO2 into space has the same cost per kg as carbon skimmers yet is still worth it for many builds.
+(5 skimmers + 1 sieve = 720W, removing 1.5kg/s CO2 - same as 3 gas pumps)

-The solution then is to reduce its power requirement to 120W.
+~~The solution then is to reduce its power requirement to 120W.~~

 ## Mini Gas Pump &check;

-In accordance with the power cost reduction of the full size gas pump, reduce power requirement to 30W.
+~~In accordance with the power cost reduction of the full size gas pump, reduce power requirement to 30W.~~

 ## Algae Distiller &check;

 Held back by excessive heat generation (and heat multiplication) and slow output

 The fix:
+* -120W   -> +240W
 * -600g/s -> -3000g/s slime
 * +200g/s -> +1000g/s algae
 * +400g/s -> +2000g/s pwater